Best Canned Meats To Add To Your Survival Pantry

 But if you’re planning meals for one, managing the leftovers from such a large portion may not be workable.

-Large can sizes are even more of a challenge at a campsite or if the power goes out.
+Large sizes are even more of a challenge at a campsite.

-Similarly, bulky cans make for heavy packs on backpacking expeditions.
+Similarly, bulky ones make for heavy packs on expeditions.

-Instead, with smaller packages, you can distribute them among the group to share the load.
+Instead, with smaller packages, you distribute them among the group to share the load.

 And to make things more complex, they often include gravy or broth.

-These additions count towards the weight of the container – meaning less actual protein.
+These additions count towards the weight of the container – meaning less protein.

 Hence, they reduce the amount of actual amount of protein in each container.